DelicateIntegral/cyoacc/README.md

 ### What?
-This is a python script to invert colors in the json files produced by ICC (Interactive CYOA Creator by MeanDelay) without inverting the colors for the point bar.
+This is a python script to invert colors in the JSON files produced by ICC (Interactive CYOA Creator by MeanDelay) without inverting the colors for the point bar.
 I made this mainly for Lt.
 Ouroumov's Worm CYOA.

 ### Explanation of Code and Comments

 #### Imports
-- **Imports**: `import os` and `import json` are used for operating system interaction and JSON manipulation, respectively.
+- **Imports**: `import os`, `import json`, and `import sys` are used for operating system interaction, JSON manipulation, and handling command-line arguments, respectively.

 #### Functions
 - **`invert_color(color)`**: Handles inversion of color values in hexadecimal format (`#RRGGBB` or `#RRGGBBAA`).